 Calibrate your Apple Watch to improve the accuracy of your distance, pace and calorie measurements.
 Calibrating your watch can also help it learn your fitness level and stride.

 Motion is another factor that can affect the heart rate sensor.
-Rhythmic movements, such as running or cycling, give better results compared to irregular movements, like tennis or boxing.
+Rhythmic movements, such as running or cycling, give better results compared with irregular movements, such as tennis or boxing.

-If you’re not able to get a consistent reading because of any of these factors, you can connect your Apple Watch wirelessly to external heart rate monitors such as Bluetooth chest straps.
-Learn how to pair Bluetooth accessories.
+If you're not able to get a consistent reading because of any of these factors, you can connect your Apple Watch wirelessly to external heart rate monitors, such as Bluetooth chest straps.
+Find out how to pair Bluetooth accessories.

 Heart rate is one of many factors that Apple Watch uses to measure your activity and exercise.
-Depending on your workout, it selects the most appropriate inputs for that activity.
-For example, when you’re running indoors, it also uses the accelerometer.
-Learn more about how your Apple Watch uses GPS and the heart rate sensor when you use the Workout app.
+Depending on the workout you're doing, it selects the most appropriate inputs for that activity.
+For example, when you're running indoors, it will also use the accelerometer.
+Find out more about how your Apple Watch uses GPS and the heart rate sensor when you're using the Workout app.